Oneflow-Inc/libai/docs/source/tutorials/Build_New_Project_on_LiBai.md

     - Build related models in this file, the construction method is similar to OneFlow.
     - Because Libai will set up a static diagram by default, the calculation of loss needs to be inside the model.
     - The function `forward` must return a dict.
-    - When defining a tensor in the model, you need to use `to_global`, turn tensor into a consistent pattern.
+    - When defining a tensor in the model, you need to use `to_global`, turn tensor into a global pattern.
-    - When defining layers, you can import them directly from `libai.layers`, because it already have SBP defined.
+    - When defining layers, you can import them directly from `libai.layers`, because it have already pre-defined the SBP signature.

 3. Prepare a dataset file(such as [dataset.py](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP/dataset)) which contains:
     - Build `Dataset` in this file, the construction method is similar to OneFlow.
     - The difference is that we need to use `DistTensorData` and `Instance`.
-    - The shape of each batch must be consistent.
+    - The shape of each batch must be global.
     - The return `key`
-    - In `__getitem__` function, the `key` returned by the method must be consistent with the parameter name of the 'forward' function in the 'model'.
+    - In `__getitem__` function, the `key` returned by the method must be global with the parameter name of the 'forward' function in the 'model'.

 ## Main Function Entry
-[tools.train_net.py](https://github.com/Oneflow-Inc/libai/blob/main/tools/train_net.py) is the default main function entry provided in LiBai.
+[tools/train_net.py](https://github.com/Oneflow-Inc/libai/blob/main/tools/train_net.py) is the default main function entry provided in LiBai.

 ## Build Config